rolazar/level-1-course-content/week-4/day-2/day-2-assignment.md

 1. **Setup Environment**

     - Open **Visual Studio Code**.
-    - Create a new folder named `JS_Day2_Assignment` on your local machine.
+    - Create a new folder named `JS_Arrays_Assignment` on your local machine.

 2. **Create Files**